Generators for Generations: Online databases for mtDNA

 Mitochondrial DNA (mtDNA) produces energy for a cell, and children inherit their mtDNA from their mother.
 Online databases for

-- Genealogists to find family connections
+Genealogists to find family connections

-- Anthropologists to map historical migration patterns and ancient origins
+Anthropologists to map historical migration patterns and ancient origins

-- Physicians to identify
+Physicians to identify

-- Forensic scientists to help identify remains
+mtDNA diseases Forensic scientists to help identify remains

-contains over 32,000 HVR1 haplotypes of people who tested mostly with FamilyTreeDNA, and allows input of results from other DNA testing companies.
+contains over 32,000 MitoSearch HVR1 haplotypes of people who tested mostly with FamilyTreeDNA, and allows input of results from other DNA testing companies.

-SMGF Mitochondrial Database contains over 73,000 HVR1 haplotypes of participants who tested with the Sorenson Molecular Genealogy Foundation.
+contains over 73,000 HVR1 haplotypes of participants who tested with the SMGF Mitochondrial Database Sorenson Molecular Genealogy Foundation.

-GenBank contains over 7,900 human full sequences maintained by the National Center for Biotechnology Information.
+contains over 7,900 human full sequences maintained by the GenBank National Center for Biotechnology Information.
 Simplified search instructions are available here.

-The benefits of mtDNA testing for genealogy are detailed in Megan Smolenyak and Ann Turner’s Trace your roots with DNA.
-This is one of many works included in The International Society of Genetic Genealogy‘s (ISOGG’s) bibliography of books on genetic genealogy and deep ancestry.
+This is one of many works included in Trace your roots with DNA.
+The International Society of Genetic Genealogy‘s (ISOGG’s) bibliography of books on genetic genealogy and deep ancestry.

 This entry was posted in

-, For Graduate Students
+For Graduate Students

 .
-Bookmark the permalink
+Bookmark the